 The first keeper was William Gilley, who had moved to the uninhabited island with his family in 1812 and cleared it for a farm.
 The current lighthouse, which is not open for tours, was built in 1855 and reinforced in brick in 1905.
 Along with the lighthouse, you can see the remains of the Gilley's farm, which stayed in the family for 123 years.

-One of only two campgrounds in the national park, Seawall is on the Loop Road just south of Southwest Harbor.
+One of only two campgrounds in the national park, Seawall Campground is on the Loop Road just south of Southwest Harbor.
 It is ideal for families and those who enjoy camping itself, with spacious wooded sites suitable for tents, and a few that can take RVs up to 35 feet long.
 Each site has a picnic table and metal fire ring, and the campground has flush toilets, running water, and a dump station.

 Address: Route 102A, Southwest Harbor, Maine

 A few miles south of Bar Harbor near Otter Cove, Blackwoods Campground is larger than Seawall and tends to be busier.
 All of its campsites can be reserved up to six months in advance, so the chance of finding a campsite in high season without a reservation is slim.

 Address: Route 3, Seal Harbor, Maine

-Where to Stay Near Acadia National Park
+Where to Stay near Acadia National Park

-- With both indoor and outdoor pools, a fitness center, and free breakfasts, Hampton by Hilton Bar Harbor overlooks the water, about a mile from the center, and the free bus stops right in front.
+- With both indoor and outdoor pools, a fitness center, and free breakfasts, Hampton Inn Bar Harbor overlooks the water, about a mile from the center, and the free bus stops right in front.

-- Mid-Range Hotels: With elegant modern rooms in a historic home in the center of town, Acadia Hotel has bikes, a hot tub, and a porch where afternoon refreshments are served; it is open off-season.
+- With attractively furnished modern rooms in a historic home in the center of town, Acadia Hotel-Downtown has bikes, a hot tub, and a porch where afternoon refreshments are served; it is open off-season.